-Part 1 and Part 2 were performed by the Austrian Ministry of Foreign Affairs in commemoration of the 150th anniversary of the friendship between Japan and Austria.
-A piano quartet composed by Gabriele Ploy "Sasaakia Karonda (Daipur)" .Gabriele is one of Austria's most respected contemporary composers.In addition, Beethoven “Piano Quartet in E flat major, Op.
-16" was performed in Part 1 and Brahms “Piano Quartet in G minor, Op.
-25” was performed in Part 2.
+The first and second parts of the concert featured the piano quartet "Sasakia Karonda (Great Purple)," commissioned by the Austrian Foreign Ministry to commemorate the 150th anniversary of Japan-Austria friendship and composed by Gabriele Proy.Ms.
+Gabriele is one of Austria's most acclaimed contemporary composers.In addition, Beethoven's "Piano Quartet in E-flat major, Op.
+16" was performed in the first section, and Brahms' "Piano Quartet in G minor, Op.
+25" in the second section.

 The KCG Group incorporates general education courses into its curriculum to cultivate the intellect and sensitivity of students, in addition to specialized skills.These events are open to the public for viewing.